17thDimension/resonate-crowdfund-player/README.md

 TODOs:
+* fetch data from server, window.fetch not supported in Safari => use https://github.com/github/fetch instead?
+* gulp task to replace server url in development/production
+* production build task (replace url, minify-css and uglify)
 * ... button in the header ?
 Shuffle button
 		* shuffle button?
 * Links for modal - check if these are right!